 Concerns over employment rights, exploitation of workers or undeclared work can be reported to WRC Inspection Services by e-mailing firstname.lastname@example.org

 For reasons of confidentiality the WRC will not report back to persons who report suspected undeclared work on the outcome of investigations.

-For general queries in relation to employment rights please contact the Workplace Relations Commission’s Information and Customer Services on our Lo-call number 1890 80 80 90, or (059) 917 89 90 (please note that charges to our Lo-call number may vary among services providers).
+For general queries in relation to employment rights please contact the Workplace Relations Commission’s Information and Customer Services on our number 0818 80 80 90, or (059) 917 89 90.